nvieira-valdesharnais-mcgill/PESTO_pipeline/README.md

 pyraf -- An industry standard tool for all sorts of astrophysical programming.
 Used here for stacking images and applying domeflat corrections.

+astrometry.net -- A tool for source detection and astrometric calibration of images (finding world coordinate system solutions).

 photutils -- Software affiliated with astropy, used specifically for photometry.
 It's also recommended to download the whole thing.

 # Where to get these modules